Detection of Performance Interference Among Network Slices in 5G/6G Systems: Proposed Algorithm: Phase 1 - Detection of Shared Resources

-In this section, we describe our approach and proposed algorithm.
-For the simplicity of exposition, we focus on a single KPI.
+In this section, we describe our approach and proposed algorithm for identifying resources shared among NSs.
+To facilitate our discussion, we focus on a single KPI.
 When the measurements for multiple KPIs are available, the information can be merged in different ways.
 For example, the measurements could be used simultaneously or sequentially (i.e., one set of KPI measurements is used at each iteration).

 Let ${\bf M}$ be a $T \times N$ matrix containing the KPI measurements from $N$ NSs over $T$ measurement periods: the $k$-th row of ${\bf M}$ is a vector with the KPI measurements from the $N$ NSs during the $k$-th measurement period and is denoted by ${\bf M}_k$.
+For simplicity, we assume that there are no missing measurements or rows with missing measurements could be removed.

 The proposed algorithm has three stages: in the first stage, it constructs an {\em undirected interference graph} among NSs based on the strength of pairwise correlations computed using the measurements.
 The second stage generates {\em a list of maximal cliques} in the interference graph.
 The third and final stage produces, for each maximal clique in the interference graph, a list of subsets of NSs in the maximal clique, where each subset corresponds to a set of NSs that may share a resource.